What is Syndeia?

 That depends on the tools connected and the type of connection.
 There are two basic types of connection:

 - Reference Connection – creates a version-sensitive traceable link between model elements in different tools.
-With this link, the user can, for example,

 - Model Transform Connection – transforms a model structure in one domain into a model structure in another and keeps them connected so that structure, attributes and relationships can be compared and synchronized between the two domains.
-For example,

 How can the Syndeia connections be viewed?